riscv-software-src/riscv-isac/docs/source/python_plugins.rst

 Writing Your Own Plugins
 ========================

 RISCV-ISAC uses the `pluggy <https://pluggy.readthedocs.io/en/latest/>`_ system for supporting plugins.
 The hooks are predefined and can be accessed by importing the ``riscv_isac.plugins`` module.
-The template for custom plugins is available :ref:`here.<Templates>`.
+The template for custom plugins is available :ref:`here.<Templates>`

 Two classes of plugins are defined, namely:

 * Parser Plugin(``parserHookImpl``): Parse the execution trace file to yield instruction (code), mnemonics, address and register commit value for each instruction.
 Currently, there are plugins for execution traces from 2 RISC V models - SPIKE and SAIL.
 * Decoder Plugin(``decoderHookImpl``): Decodes the information into a common instruction class object.

+.. note:: The name of the python file and the name of the class should be the same.

 Function Definitions
 =====================